Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic

 The quantum circuit for the QFA addition step is shown in Fig. \ref{fig_Qadder}.
 Just like with the QFT, the deeper rotations of the addition step approach the identity, and it has been speculated that a similar cutoff on depth in the add step may improve performance in the presence of noise \cite{draper2000addition}.
-However, unlike with the AQFT, where this approximation impacts the linearity of the transform domain, a similar cutoff in the addition step more directly impacts the phase shifts being applied.
-This, in addition to the fact that the same cutoff in the addition step will remove half as many gates overall in the QFA, leads us to expect the benefits of such an approximation will be less apparent than the AQFT (particularly at lower $n$).
-Thus, we have opted to consider the AQFT first, and leave the consideration of an approximate addition step for a future work.
+However, unlike with the AQFT where the cutoff impacts only the linearity of the transform domain, a similar cutoff in the addition step directly impacts the phase shifts being added themselves.
+This, in addition to the fact that the same cutoff in the addition step will only remove half as many gates as the AQFT does in QFA, leads us to expect the benefits of such an approximation will be less apparent than the AQFT (particularly at lower $n$).
+Thus, we have opted to consider only the AQFT first, and leave the consideration of an approximate addition step for a future work.

 Once the addition step is complete and $\ket{\phi(y)}\rightarrow \ket{\phi(x+y)}$, one recovers the sum by transforming the output back to the computational basis using the inverse QFT: